validatedpatterns/docs/medical-diagnosis/getting-started.md

    FdGgWHsBYkeqOczE3PuRpU1jLn7C2fD6
    ```

-   The most important ArgoCD instance to examine at this point is `multicloud-gitops-datacenter`.
+   The most important ArgoCD instance to examine at this point is `medical-diagnosis-hub`.
 This is where all the applications for the pattern can be tracked.

 1. Check all applications are synchronised.
 There are thirteen different ArgoCD "applications" deployed as part of this pattern.